-Rosa Furneaux is a photographer and writer from England, based in San Francisco, California.
+Rosa Furneaux is a photographer and writer based in London, England.

-She currently works as a freelance photographer with the San Francisco Chronicle.
-Her images have been published in The Guardian, Pacific Standard Magazine, Mother Jones and others.
+Her images have been published in The Guardian, The San Francisco Chronicle, Pacific Standard Magazine, Mother Jones, and others.

 She completed her Masters in Journalism at the University of California, Berkeley Graduate School of Journalism, where she studied photojournalism and narrative writing.
 In 2018, she received the university's Dorothea Lange Fellowship to continue a photographic project documenting the lives of adolescent sex workers in northern Kenya.

 Her work was included in The Guardian's Best Photographs of 2017.
 She is an alum of the Eddie Adams Workshop.

 Wayne F. Miller Award for Excellence in Photojournalism 2018

 NPPA Student Clip Contest, 3rd Place Sports Feature, Q3 2017

 1st Place Photography Award, Open Generation, April 2015

 Photography mentorship under artist Gayle Chong Kwan, in partnership with Autograph ABP

 Hafner Travel Fellowship, UC Berkeley Graduate School of Journalism, 2017-18